 There are many misconceptions about custom home building, and before you get started with a builder it's a good idea to put those misconceptions to rest.
 That will help ensure you're getting the best experience when you decide to build a custom home.
-Here are seven things you might not know about the process.
+Here are six things you might not know about the process.

 1) A smaller house (or a one-story house) will cost a lot less.

 Not necessarily.
 A smaller house can be just as expensive as, or even more expensive than, a bigger house.
 The method and type of construction, the location, the materials used, and other factors all add up.
 Additionally, a one-story home needs a larger "footprint," which means a bigger, stronger foundation, heavier and larger roof, and many other adjustments to ensure it can hold and distribute the weight properly.

 2) My house will be cheaper to build if I put a lot of windows in it.